 How Can I Prevent Lightning Crotch?

 Since the exact cause can vary, there is no specific way to prevent lightning crotch pain.
-However, women who commit to an aerobic and cardio regiment before getting pregnant and throughout pregnancy set themselves up for a seamless pregnancy, birth and postpartum period.
+However, women who commit to exercise during pregnancy, with an aerobic and cardio regiment before getting pregnant and throughout pregnancy set themselves up for a seamless pregnancy, birth and postpartum period.

 Childbirth is a natural physiological event that is physical, mental and spiritual.
 To prepare for childbirth, you must address all three aspects; the mind, body and spirit.
 You can do this by taking a good, physiologic childbirth class or course such as the Beyond the Birth Birth Plan Childbirth Course.
 A good class will provide you with exercises to help support your body as physical changes occur throughout pregnancy and childbirth.